Changing the Paradigm for Criminal Justice and Mental Health

 - Linda Tomasello – Senior Governmental Program Analyst, California Highway Patrol

 - Kit Wall – Words to Deeds Project Director, Kit Wall Productions

 - Stephanie Welch – Executive Officer, Council on Criminal Justice and Behavioral Health (formerly COMIO)

 - Tracey Whitney – Deputy District Attorney, Mental Health Liaison, Los Angeles County District Attorney’s Office

-- Molly Willenbring - Director of Finance, First Responder Support Network
+- Molly Willenbring - Executive Director, First Responder Support Network

 - Helene Zentner – Field Representative, California Board of State and Community Corrections